reduxjs/redux/CONTRIBUTING.md

 ### Sending a Pull Request

 For non-trivial changes, please open an issue with a proposal for a new feature or refactoring before starting on the work.
-We don’t want you to waste your efforts on a pull request that we won’t want to accept.
+We don't want you to waste your efforts on a pull request that we won't want to accept.

 On the other hand, sometimes the best way to start a conversation *is* to send a pull request.
 Use your best judgement!